thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 reboot of the VMs will not have network access.
 So when updating these files, keep a backup to copy after any subsequent cluster creation or update." %}

-1. SSH into one of your VMs.
+1. SSH into one of your VMs, using the new password you created for the *admin* user in step two of [Prepare for starting up ThoughtSpot](#prepare-for-startup).
 ```
     ssh admin@<VM-IP>
 ```